William Contreras Player Props: Brewers vs. Astros

-William Contreras -- with a slugging percentage of .342 in his past 10 games, including no home runs) -- will be in action for the Milwaukee Brewers versus the Houston Astros, with J.P.
-France on the mound, on May 23 at 7:40 PM ET.
+William Contreras -- .158 average over his past 10 games -- will be in action for the Milwaukee Brewers against the Houston Astros, with Brandon Bielak on the mound, on May 24 at 1:10 PM ET.

+He had a one-hit showing in his most recent game (1-for-4) against the Astros.

 William Contreras Game Info & Props vs. the Astros